Computational fluid dynamics: Background and history

 Developers turned to Full Potential codes, as panel methods could not calculate the non-linear flow present at transonic speeds.
 The first description of a means of using the Full Potential equations was published by Earll Murman and Julian Cole of Boeing in 1970.
 Frances Bauer, Paul Garabedian and David Korn of the Courant Institute at New York University (NYU) wrote a series of two-dimensional Full Potential airfoil codes that were widely used, the most important being named Program H. A further growth of Program H was developed by Bob Melnik and his group at Grumman Aerospace as Grumfoil.
 Antony Jameson, originally at Grumman Aircraft and the Courant Institute of NYU, worked with David Caughey to develop the important three-dimensional Full Potential code FLO22 in 1975.
-Many Full Potential codes emerged after this, culminating in Boeing's Tranair (A633) code, which still sees heavy use.
+A number of Full Potential codes emerged after this, culminating in Boeing's Tranair (A633) code, which still sees heavy use.

 The next step was the Euler equations, which promised to provide more accurate solutions of transonic flows.
 The methodology used by Jameson in his three-dimensional FLO57 code (1981) was used by others to produce such programs as Lockheed's TEAM program and IAI/Analytical Methods' MGAERO program.
 MGAERO is unique in being a structured cartesian mesh code, while most other such codes use structured body-fitted grids (with the exception of NASA's highly successful CART3D code, Lockheed's SPLITFLOW code and Georgia Tech's NASCART-GT).
 Antony Jameson also developed the three-dimensional AIRPLANE code which made use of unstructured tetrahedral grids.

 In the two-dimensional realm, Mark Drela and Michael Giles, then graduate students at MIT, developed the ISES Euler program (actually a suite of programs) for airfoil design and analysis.
 This code first became available in 1986 and has been further developed to design, analyze and optimize single or multi-element airfoils, as the MSES program.
 MSES sees wide use throughout the world.
 A derivative of MSES, for the design and analysis of airfoils in a cascade, is MISES, developed by Harold Youngren while he was a graduate student at MIT.

 The Navier–Stokes equations were the ultimate target of development.
 Two-dimensional codes, such as NASA Ames' ARC2D code first emerged.
 A number of three-dimensional codes were developed (ARC3D, OVERFLOW, CFL3D are three successful NASA contributions), leading to numerous commercial packages.

+Recently CFD methods have gained traction for modeling the flow behavior of granular materials within various chemical processes in engineering.
+This approach has emerged as a cost-effective alternative, offering a nuanced understanding of complex flow phenomena while minimizing expenses associated with traditional experimental methods.